 The refundable accommodation deposit is generally returned to residents or their estate, if they move out or pass away.

-Unfortunately, you will not receive the original sum back if you have arranged to have fees deducted from it.
+You will not receive the original sum back if you have arranged to have fees deducted from it.

-In addition to accommodation costs, a basic daily fee is charged for your day-to-day living costs such as meals, cleaning, laundry, heating and cooling.
+In addition to accommodation costs, a basic daily fee is charged for day-to-day living costs such as meals, cleaning, laundry, heating and cooling.
 Everyone entering an aged care home can be asked to pay this fee.

 This is an additional contribution towards the cost of care that some people – self-funded retirees in particular – may be required to pay.
 The Department of Human Services will work out if you are required to pay this fee based on your income and assets.